 RULE 10.1 CONDUCT IN COURT

-In jury cases, when When the court is about to convene, the bailiff or clerk will appropriate court personnel shall, by a rap of the gavel, command attention and announce the approach of the judge.
-Thereupon, all persons present will Everyone in the courtroom shall promptly and quietly rise and remain standing until the bailiff or clerk shall have appropriate court personnel, by appropriate proclamation, convened convenes the court and the judge shall have taken his seat is seated.
-Upon the close of the session, as announced by the judge, the bailiff or clerk will appropriate court personnel shall by a rap of the gavel command attention. and all persons Everyone in the courtroom will shall promptly and quietly rise and remain standing until the judge shall have has retired from the courtroom.
+cases case, when the court is about to convene, the bailiff or clerk will shall, by a rap of the gavel, command attention and announce the approach of the judge.
+Thereupon, all persons present will Everyone in the courtroom shall promptly and quietly rise and remain standing until the bailiff or clerk shall have, by appropriate proclamation, convened convenes the court and the judge shall have taken his seat is seated.
+Upon the close of the session, as announced by the judge, the bailiff or clerk will shall by a rap of the gavel command attention. and all persons Everyone in the courtroom will shall promptly and quietly rise and remain standing until the judge shall have has retired from the courtroom.

 All persons Anyone entering the courtroom while court is in session shall immediately be seated. and shall conduct themselves Everyone shall behave in a quiet and orderly manner.
 No person shall be permitted to may enter or leave the courtroom while the court is charging the jury, except in an emergency.